Srivasu-U/Interpreter/Notes/v2-Notes.md

 - Interfaces can be parameters to functions
 - In Golang, only methods or values starting with a capital letter can be exported.
 For example, in the `lexer.go` file `New()` and `NewToken()` are exportable methods while `isDigit()` and others are not.
-- Functions can also have multiple return values
+- Functions can also have multiple return values.
+Probably one of the best things about golang
 ```
 func A(x, y int) (string, string) {...}
 ```